 And it’s true — blogging has changed a lot over the years.

 And, yes, there are so many more than there used to be.

 And just because there are a lot of them out there doesn’t mean that your voice isn’t one that should be heard.

-Looking to write blogs that actually get read in 2021?
-Keep reading, girl.
+Looking to write blogs that actually get read?
+Keep reading.